chris-k84/Build-Simulink-Model-for-TwinCAT/README.md

 ## Instructions
 * Open the Live Script, SetForTwinCATGrt.mlx file.
 * Select the options required for the build
-* hit the Build button.
+* hit the Build button at the bottom

+The build option function has been included that will allow you to run the build in parrallel to the MATLAB interface, thus allowing you to contiue working, or use the performance analysis tools to check build times etc.

 <mark><span style="color:black">If you are building for a 64bit system make sure to specifiy your own driver signing certificate.</span></mark>